Build a rock for a FastAPI app

 Note

 rockcraft pack will create a new image with the updated code even if we don’t change the version.
-It is recommended to change the version whenever we make changes to the application in the image.
+It is recommended to change the version whenever we make changes to the app in the image.

 Pack and run the rock using similar commands as before: